 The items furnished to be included in the wash water supply are a strainer, an electrically operated solenoid valve, and a detergent system.
-Refer to the Piping Schematic (Figure 10).

-Unless otherwise specified, the water wash supply should be hot (140oF recommended-WATER HEATER NOT SUPPLIED BY TRION) at the volume specified for the given unit, and at a full flow pressure between 40 and 60 PSIG.
+Unless otherwise specified, the water wash supply should be hot (140°F recommended-WATER HEATER NOT SUPPLIED BY TRION) at the volume specified for the given unit, and at a full flow pressure between 40 and 60 PSIG.

-WARNING: Adequate precautions should be taken in the event the water supply, detergent system and drains are subjected to freezing temperatures.
+Adequate precautions should be taken in the event the water supply, detergent system and drains are subjected to freezing temperatures.